bocoup/web-platform-contribution-guide/_sources/directory.rst.txt

 Find the code that implements the feature you want feedback on, and use ``git blame`` or ``git log``.
 This can also be done in https://cs.chromium.org/ -- after finding the right file, click "View in", then "Git blame" or "Git Revision Log".
 This can identify who most recently changed a particular line of code, or who wrote it originally.
-However, some changes to the code are entirely unrelated to the feature at hand, e.g., it can be part of a bigger refactor or reformatting of the code.
+However, some changes to the code are entirely unrelated to the feature at hand.
+For example, it can be part of a bigger refactor or reformatting of the code.
 Read the commit message to make sure the change is relevant.

 As an alternative to emailing a single person, you can also report a new issue in the Chromium issue tracker.